-8. I can teach hot topics to my kids
+8. I can teach controversial topics to my kids

-While my kids will learn about a lot of things I don’t agree with eventually, I love knowing that I can postpone some things until I think it’s appropriate and can explain it through my values.
+While my kids will learn about a lot of things I don’t agree with eventually, I love knowing that I can postpone some things until I think it’s appropriate and can explain it through our family’s values.